 - Help to raise funds – Develop your pitching skills, pitch deck and your go to market strategy.

-We use the date on your graduation certificate to determine your eligibility.
-This date must be within five years of the date on which your Launch Space residency is due to begin.
-For example, if you become a resident in June 2020, your graduation certificate will need to carry a date on or after June 2015.
+If you’re applying as a graduate, then we’ll use the date on your graduation certificate to determine your eligibility.
+This date must be within seven years of the date on which your Launch Space residency is due to begin.
+For example, if you become a resident in June 2020, your graduation certificate will need to carry a date on or after June 2014.

 Support at Launch Space